TankNut/Pointcloud/README.md

 - `pointcloud_enabled` - Addon-wide toggle of functionality
 - `pointcloud_resolution` - How many units one point represents
 - `pointcloud_samplemode` - Which mode to use for sampling the world (1: Sweeping, 2: Noise, 3: Front-facing)
+- `pointcloud_samplerate` - The amount of traces shot out per frame

 - `pointcloud_minimap_enabled` - Whether to draw the minimap or not
 - `pointcloud_minimap_width` - How wide the minimap should be in pixels